orchardstreet/mini-printf/README.md

 2. Use mini_snprintf() in place of snprint().
 3. Compile, Flash, Test

-One can use se object files and -nostdlib for a smaller file
+One can use object files and -nostdlib for a smaller binary

 Development of this program began by modifying an existing program under BSD-3-Clause, This entire program is also BSD-3-Clause.